Starkey Hearing Technologies: Recent developments and accessories

+Recent Starkey hearing aid platforms have incorporated additional health-related and software features alongside core hearing assistance functions.
+According to coverage of the company’s product releases, certain models include features such as fall detection, balance assessment, and step counting, reflecting a broader trend toward integrating health monitoring functions into hearing aids.

+Starkey also offers a companion mobile application, the My Starkey app, which allows users to adjust device settings and monitor device status and usage information.

 Starkey Hearing Foundation

 According to the World Health Organization, as of 2019, approximately 466 million people worldwide, including 34 million children, have disabling hearing loss.
 One of WHO's responses has been to build partnerships "to develop strong hearing care programmes."
 To address hearing loss facing those in developing nations, in 1984 Austin and his spouse, Tani Austin, founded the Starkey Hearing Foundation.
 In 2015, Tani Austin was honored at the United Nations by the United States Federation for Middle East Peace as Female Philanthropist of the Year.

 To help raise funds, the foundation holds an annual gala that is attended by various celebrities.
 As of 2017, the foundation had donated one million hearing aids to those in need around the world.

 During the COVID-19 pandemic, Starkey suspended its Hear Now Program and is yet to release a date to resume services.